Serchinastico/Kin/README.md

 Kin
 ===

-Kin is a tool to check whether your project.pbxproj file is correct
+Kin is a minimalistic tool to check whether your project.pbxproj file is correct.

 What does it do?
 -----------------